 How the review was conducted

 The question guiding this systematic review was: What workplace-based return-to-work and work disability management/support interventions are effective in assisting workers with musculoskeletal, mental health and pain-related conditions with return to work and recovery after a period of work absence?
-(The paper to be published in the JOR addresses only RTW outcomes; recovery outcomes will be reported in a later paper.)
+(The Journal of Occupational Rehabilitation paper (doi:10.1007/s10926-016-9690-x) addresses only RTW outcomes; recovery outcomes will be reported in a later paper.)

 A systematic literature search covering 1990 to April 2015 resulted in 8,898 unique references.
 After screening abstracts and full articles for relevance, the team retained 36 unique studies of workplace-based interventions.
 Of these, 26 examined interventions for MSDs and pain-related conditions, and 10 were focused on mental health conditions.